 These sound waves are not felt by the patient.
 The time to complete the study varies depending on the type of exam.
 It usually takes about 15 to 30 minutes.

 Are there any follow-up instructions after an Ultrasound exam?

 There are no special follow-up instructions after a standard ultrasound procedure.
-A formal report will be sent to your doctor within 24 hours following your procedure.
-The doctor ordering the study will speak with you regarding the results.
+A formal report will be sent to your ordering doctor within 24 hours following your procedure.
+Your doctor will speak with you regarding the results.